splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 Splunk Observability Cloud offers you several methods to connect and monitor Amazon Web Services (AWS), from a guided UI wizard to an extense API.
 To decide which option better suits your needs, follow these steps:

-1. :ref:`<prep-for-aws-integration>`.
+1. Check :ref:`<prep-for-aws-integration>`.
 2. Learn about :ref:`Observability Cloud's options to ingest AWS data <aws-ingest-options>`.
-3. Choose :ref:`how to connect with AWS <aws-connection-options>`: Guided setup, API, Terraform...
+3. Choose :ref:`how to connect with AWS <aws-connection-options>`: Guided setup, API, or Terraform.
 4. :ref:`Next steps <after-aws-integration>`.

 .. _prep-for-aws-integration: